 That’s the word from Engadget.
 Earlier in the week reports circulated that Amazon and General Motors were considering putting money into Rivian, whose vehicles rival the performance of supercars and have unique designs to say the least.

-For one thing, the batters and running gear are mounted underneath the chassis.
+For one thing, the batteries and running gear are mounted underneath the chassis.
 The engine compartment is essentially a huge trunk and an extra horizontal storage compartment runs the width of the pickup just aft of the cab.

 See related article: All-Electric Pickup Truck – Zero to 60 in 2.8 Seconds